-In Telogen Effluvium, there is acute shedding of telogen (resting) hairs typically occurring three months after a stressful trigger.
-Physical or mental stress like child birth, high fever, severe illness, depression or divorce can trigger this type of hair loss.
+In Telogen Effluvium, there are acute shedding of telogen (resting) hairs typically occurring three months after a stressful trigger.
+Physical or mental stress like childbirth, high fever, severe illness, depression or divorce can trigger this type of hair loss.
 Patients typically complain of excess shedding of hairs during washing, on brushes, and even on pillows and clothes.

 Medical problems like scalp infections, thyroid disorders, and iron deficiency can cause hair loss.
 Some medications are also known to trigger hair loss.

-In essence, there are many different possibility for your hair loss or scalp problem and making a accurate diagnosis is important.
-Please consult Dr Wong for a proper clinical evaluation and discuss about the most appropriate treatment option for your problem.
+In essence, there are many different possibilities for your hair loss or scalp problem and making an accurate diagnosis is important.
+Please consult Dermatologist Dr Wong Soon Tee for a proper clinical evaluation and discussion about the most appropriate treatment option for your problem.